 There is a lot to take in at this brilliant hands-on museum.
 From the age of the dinosaurs to the technology of the future, there are more than 8,000 objects displayed, covering everything from science and technology to world culture, transport and the natural world.
 Our kids especially love the Animal World gallery and also Adventure Planet where they can dig for dinosaur bones.
 There’s even a full-size Tyrannosaurus Rex skeleton.
 And what’s more – it’s free!

-For more ideas on visiting Edinburgh, Marianne has compiled 10 fun things to do in Edinburgh with kids.
+For more ideas on short breaks with kids in Edinburgh, Marianne has compiled 10 fun things to do in Edinburgh with kids.

 by Vanessa at Wanderlust Crew